Introduction and significance of the theme

 Province or State

-In addition to municipalities and the central government, provinces also bear cultural costs.
-Within provinces, we generally see a strong interaction between municipal and provincial cultural costs: where the average cultural costs of municipalities within a province are higher than average, we generally see a lower item for culture on the province's balance sheet.
+In addition to municipalities and the central government, provinces naturally also bear cultural costs.
+Within provinces, we generally observe a strong interplay between municipal and provincial cultural costs: where the average cultural costs of municipalities within a province are higher than average, we generally see a lower item for culture on the province's balance sheet.
 And vice versa.
-For example, the provinces of North and South Holland will contribute the least to culture per inhabitant in 2023.
-The provinces of Friesland, Zeeland and Limburg will contribute the most.
-The way in which the burden is divided (between central government, province and municipalities) can therefore differ per province.
+For instance, in 2023, the provinces of North and South Holland contributed the least per capita to culture, while the provinces of Friesland, Zeeland, and Limburg contributed the most.
+The implementation of the cost distribution (between the central government, provinces, and municipalities) varies by province.

-If you add up the expenditure of municipalities and provinces, the province of Groningen is consistently at the top when it comes to expenditure per inhabitant.
-In 2023, Groningen, together with the municipalities, spent an average of 203 euros per inhabitant on culture.
-In Gelderland, this was the lowest at 118 euros per inhabitant.
+When you add up the expenditures of municipalities and provinces, the province of Groningen consistently ranks at the top when it comes to expenditure per capita.
+In 2023, the province and municipalities together spent an average of 203 euros per capita on culture.
+In Gelderland, this figure was the lowest at 118 euros per capita.
+Unlike municipalities and the central government, provinces have not reduced their spending on culture since 2005, but have actually increased it slightly.
+Compared to eighteen years earlier, provinces spent 60 million euros more on culture in 2023.

 Overview of regional culture monitors